Many of us suffer emotional hunger that comes from something I call the Body Mythology.

 We suffer because we were not meant to be slaves—to the Body Mythology or anything else.

-We were not meant to live a life in which we only have the right to be loved and respected if we meet some arbitrary standard of beauty or thinness (or some other standard).
+And we were not meant to live a life in which we only have the right to be loved and respected if we meet some arbitrary standard of beauty or thinness (or some other standard).
 These are completely useless yardsticks for measuring a human life.

 We hope because there is, indeed, another way to live.